thattimetho/SRR2strain/README.md

 This package can be installed by cloning this repo.
 The yaml files for the conda environment are located in the workflow/envs directory.
 It is important to have snakemake and conda installed already.

 ## Usage
 Workflow uses Snakemake to run various tools.
-General usage is "snakemake --use-conda --cores 2 --config-file ["config-file"]" in main directory.
+General usage is "snakemake --use-conda --cores 2 --configfile ["config-file"]" in main directory.

 ## Support
 This package is solely build and maintained by Thomas de Bruijn.